luttje/videobrew/CONTRIBUTING.md

 1. Run:

     ```bash
-    npm run publish # run in root
+    npm run publish # run in project root
     ```

 2. Choose the desired version number.

 3. The packages will be versioned and pushed to Git for a GitHub release.

-4. For each package their package.json will be transformed into the `dist` directory, have a package-lock.json generated, get shrinkwrapped ([`scripts/package.mjs`](./scripts/package.mjs))
+4. For each package their package.json will be transformed into the `dist` directory, have a package-lock.json generated, get shrinkwrapped *(using [`scripts/package.mjs`](./scripts/package.mjs))*

-5. The `dist` directory will be published to npm.
+5. The contents of the `dist` directory will be published to npm.